Scroll To Top

 Venues

-RCA is grateful for after-school space for lessons are at the Northumberland County Public Library in Heathsville, Campbell Presbyterian Church in Weems, the Boys and Girls Club in Kilmarnock, and St. John’s Episcopal Church in Warsaw.
+After-school space for lessons are at the Northumberland County Public Library in Heathsville, Campbell Presbyterian Church in Weems, and St. John’s Episcopal Church in Warsaw.

 Enroll Your Child

-July 2021: After three years in Crewe, students ‘age out’, but ‘age in’ immediately to the String Orchestra for Northern Neck Youth (SONNY).
+After three years in Crewe, students ‘age out’, but ‘age in’ immediately to the String Orchestra for Northern Neck Youth (SONNY).
 This is a program for all students capable of playing junior string repertoire.
 No auditions required.
-Affordable tuition to be determined.

 For more information about the Strings Crewe or SONNY, contact Sue Nunn, Director Crewe Programs, at (703) 577-3553 or email.
 To donate specifically to RCA’s music education mission, CLICK HERE, or make your check payable to “RCA,” write “Music Education” in the memo line and mail to P.O.
 Box 342, Heathsville, VA 22473.